datmt/draytek-ssl-vpn-client-linux-with-otp/README.md

 ./build.sh app run
 ```

 Create a connection profile in the GUI, enter your router's address and credentials, and click Connect.
 A desktop password prompt (Polkit) will appear to authorize network operations.
+If your router has two-factor authentication enabled, a dialog will prompt for the OTP/TOTP code after the tunnel comes up.

 **Optional**: Install the Polkit policy for a nicer auth dialog with credential caching: